BeeTech-global/remessa-online-pairing-challenge-conciliation/README.md

 Background Information
 ======================

-BeeTech offers payments to all over the world.
+RemessaOnline offers payments to all over the world.
 As a consequence, we have bank accounts to collect payments locally before sending them globally.

 Periodically, the banks will send us a list of money transfers which they have received.
 We